SigtunaGIS/origo-documentation/content/settings.md

 `url` | url to the wfs endpoint.
 `strategy` | the ol.loadingstrategy for the layer.
 Can also be set on layer.
 The options are tile, bbox or all.
 Default is bbox.
 `requestMethod` | request method for this source.
 Can be set to 'post', otherwise it will be 'get'.
 If set on layer level this option will be omitted.
 Default is 'get'.
 `clusterOptions` | options for clustering.
-See the settings page for details.
+See [clusterOptions](#clusterOptions) for details.
+`capabilitiesURL` | url to fetch the getCapabilities document from the web server.
+Can be used with separate authentication and authorization (for example [authorizationUrl](#introduction.md#creating-the-map)) to obtain a document for a user.
+If a layer isn't included in the user's getCapabilities document, the layer gets a padlock in the legend.

 **AGS_FEATURE options**

 Property | Description
 ---|---
 `url` | url to the ArcGIS Server endpoint.
 `clusterOptions` | options for clustering.
-See the settings page for details.
+See [clusterOptions](#clusterOptions) for details.

 **VECTORTILE options**